ckwko/project-3-starter/README.rst

 3) Development Workflow
 --------------------
 The performance criteria given above is based on the execution on isengard.mines.edu.
-Howver, due to limited capacity of Isengard, we suggest you establish the following workflow:
+However, due to limited capacity of Isengard, we suggest you establish the following workflow:

 * As with prior projects, do the initial development on your local Docker image.
 * Once you complete the initial functionality, push your changes to github.